 3 round McMahon held in Penzance.

-It replaced the Devon tournament, using the same trophy now known as the "Devon and Cornwall Go Stone".
+It replaced the Devon tournament in 2000, using the same trophy now known as the "Devon and Cornwall Go Stone".

 Normally held the day before the main Cornwall tournament